Peter Jones explains why an academic essay cannot be built on your thoughts and convictions.

 No Empirical and Statistical Evidence Present

 What is the very first requirement in all the instructions for academic papers?
-That’s right!
+That is right!
 Support your argument.
-When dealing with academic writing, and the individual must be ready that his or her argument will be disputed and rebutted.
+When dealing with academic writing, the individual must be ready that his or her view will be disputed and rebutted.
 Therefore, the counterargument, which is an integral part of any paper written for college or university, must be based on the results of empirical or statistical evidence.
 Therefore, the topics that have no primary empirical or statistical research conducted be easily refuted by your academic opponents.
 On the contrary, when writing, for example, an informative essay on slavery, the researcher is supplied with all the information that he or she needs to research a particular aspect of slavery and its impact on modern society.
 Remember, an academic essay cannot be built on your thoughts and convictions.

 Writer's Conflict of Interests

-Whenever you feel that you can indulge yourself in the conflict of interests when writing an academic paper, refrain from this activity.
-Ask your professor to change the subject for you or simply pick one, when you are eligible to choose the topic, that will not affect your feelings.
+Whenever you feel that you can indulge yourself in a conflict of interests when writing an academic paper, refrain from this activity.
+Ask your professor to change the subject for you or pick one, when you are eligible to choose a topic, that will not affect your feelings.
 For example, lots of people in the United States find it hard to write research papers on 9/11.
 It is easy to understand that the nation was heavily impacted by the obnoxious events of that notorious day.
-Thus, when it comes to analyzing the causes, outcomes, or interpreting the terrorist act within the framework of a particular theory of international relations, the Americans, for the most part, simply start blaming all the Muslims in the world for being terrorists.
+Thus, when it comes to analyzing the causes, outcomes, or interpreting the terrorist act within the framework of a particular theory of international relations, the Americans, for the most part, start blaming all the Muslims in the world for being terrorists.

 Topics with Specific Requirements

-Some topics cannot be extended or explained within one’s essay because they require the individual to have specific knowledge or skills without which the very act of writing the paper can be considered unethical.
-For example, you cannot embark upon writing a paper in medical science or nursing without actually being a medical or nursing student.
-Even if you are interested in this discipline and you are eager to write to about it, make sure that you provide no treatment directions or recommendations.
+Some topics cannot be extended or explained within one's essay because they require the individual to have specific knowledge or skills without which the very act of writing the paper can be considered unethical.
+For example, you cannot embark upon writing a paper in medical science or nursing without being a medical or nursing student.
+Even if you are interested in this discipline and you are eager to write about it, make sure that you provide no treatment directions or recommendations.
 Also, it is not recommendable to write papers on the law as long as you are not a law student.
-Remember, everything you write can be actually read by someone, and this person can take your words too seriously and start implementing them in practice.
+Remember, everything you write can be read by someone, and this person can take your words too seriously and start implementing them in practice.
 Follow the policy of social responsibility when it comes to choosing a topic for your academic paper.

 Way Too General